afro-vera/VG02_IHaggins/README.md

 ### Game Mechanics
 - Players will click various story paths to get different endings.
-- Some decisions can lead to death.
+- Decisions can either be detrimental or just simply nice.
 - Some decisions can loop a character back to an earlier part in the story.
-- If the player can make it through the weekend and get to work on Monday, they "win".
+- Short version, quick play.

 ### Characters
-- The side characters in the game range from desparate exes, drunk friends, a biploar UberEats driver, a kid in need, and so on.
-How the player interacts with each can make a difference in how the story goes.
+- The side characters in this game are pretty much your best friend, your mom, and a cat named Santiago.

 ### Environments
-- Environment 1 - At home, rainy day, cozy
+- Environment 1 - All at home.
-- Environment 2 - Supermarket, stay home option
-- Environment 3 - Beach, road trip option

 ### The Story
 You wake up late on a Saturday afternoon.
-It's up to the player on how they're going to spend their weekend (and if they're even going to make it through it!).
+It's up to the player on how they're going to spend their weekend!

 ### Unique Selling Points
 1. Funny, relatable scenarios.